 What about Sharks?

-Today is the official start of “Shark Week” (which the Discovery Channel cleverly schedules in mid-summer), and that doesn’t help much.
+But then TV brings us “Shark Week” (which the Discovery Channel cleverly schedules in mid-summer), and that doesn’t help much.
 It’s become a summer tradition along with barbeques and higher gas prices.

 I should mention that my attitude towards sharks is pretty casual; I went on a ‘shark dive’ in the south pacific, and found sharks to be less aggressive than most car salesman and attorneys.
 During the pre-dive briefing, I asked if we could pet the sharks.
 Everyone laughed.
 I was serious.
 I will add though, that getting snorkel gear on while peering down at those toothy dark shadows swirling beneath you, sets off every old Hollywood alarm bell in your head.

 I’ll admit it: I wasn’t the FIRST one in the water, but I was the last one out.

 The truth is, sharks are a non-issue in Huntington Beach.
 That is (according to the International Shark Attack File), in the past eighty years, there’s been four shark incidents in Orange County.
 Think about that: Four in eighty years.

 When you consider that statistic against the hundreds of thousands of bathers and surfers that enjoy the beaches in Southern California every summer, it’s almost a sad indication of our lack of sea life.

 But what I think has happened, is that sharks (if they see you at all, which is unlikely) view surfers and bathers as common flotsam; To the shark, we don’t really appear to be food.
 Which brings me to my favorite shark diving safety tip: Don’t act like food.